 Note that all prices are rounded to the nearest dollar.

 This relative newcomer is my personal top choice, and what I’m personally using.
-And while SafetyWing is a young startup (launching less than a year ago), their insurance policy is backed by Tokio Marine, one of the most solid insurance companies in the world.
+And while SafetyWing is a young startup (launching a bit over a year ago), their insurance policy is backed by Tokio Marine, one of the most solid insurance companies in the world.
 So in the unlikely event that something would happen to SafetyWing, you would still be taken care of by Tokio Marine.

 Their long term goal is to offer a complete suite of products to build a country-independent social safety net for freelancers and digital nomads, which I think is really cool!
 In addition to the travel health insurance described here, they also recently launched a complete worldwide primary health insurance called Remote Health, so if you don’t have health coverage in your home country, check that out!
 However, their first product (which you can buy today) is marketed as a “digital nomad travel insurance”.

 And compared to the alternatives, it is both a really good value and offering some genuinely useful features that I know many of you will appreciate.